Dive Regulator Maintenance Guide (UK)

 Post-Dive Care

-After every UK dive:
+After every dive:

 1. Keep dust cap on first stage until rinsing.